-As we continue to learn more about the importance of nutrition in our health, and as we continue to realize that medicine cannot correct and make up for all of the "bad choices" people make in their lives, at SETMA, we have begun to discuss, "How can we get people to make the right choices?"
+If, as we said last week, any national healthcare policy which will succeed must engage the recipient as an active agent and as a responsible participant, what do we do about the millions of people who will note cooperate with their own health and/or who either will not, or cannot begin to make healthy choices in their lives?
+Changes in the administration, financing or access to medical care cannot correct and make up for all of the "bad choices" people have made and/or continue to make in their lives.
+At SETMA, we have begun to discuss, "How can we get people to make the right choices?"
 The reality is that we can't threaten them.
 Of course, with smokers, we have been telling them that if they don't stop smoking we will not continue to care for them.
 As a result many have stopped.
 Yet, when you begin to deal with nutrition and activity habits, it is probably not possible to make that bargain.

 Our frustration -- and it is a frustration -- has arisen from the fact that we KNOW how to help people improve their health.
 Nonetheless, many patients' health does not improve because they are unwilling or unable consistently to make the choices which are required to become healthy.
-What do you do with a person who knows, if they continue to overeat and under exercise, that they will die, and yet they don't change?
+What do you do with a person who knows, that if they continue to overeat and under exercise, that they will die, and yet they don't change?
 What do you do with a person who knows, if they don't stop drinking alcohol, that they will lose their family and their life, but they don't?
 What do you do with a person who knows, if they don't take their medication, they will become sicker, but they don't?

-At SETMA, as we prepare a new and extensive "wellness program," we have been grappling with these questions and more.
+At SETMA, we have been grappling with these questions and more.
 We have concluded that the problem for most people is not in their heart, their arteries, their intestines or their joints; the problem is in their heads.
 Or, as one SETMA physician is fond of saying, as he places his fingers on either side of his temple, "The problem is between here."